-Patricia Lovell AM, famous for producing Gallipoli (1981) and Picnic at Hanging Rock (1975), will be awarded the NFSA’s highest accolade — the Ken G Hall Preservation Award — on Monday night.
-She is is being recognised for her tireless work in promoting the need for film preservation and advocating the establishment of the NFSA.
-Pat has kindly answered a Q&A giving us a personal insight into her career.
+Patricia Lovell AM, famous for producing Gallipoli (1981) and Picnic at Hanging Rock (1975), was awarded the NFSA’s highest accolade — the Ken G Hall Preservation Award — in 2010.
+She was being recognised for her tireless work in promoting the need for film preservation and advocating the establishment of the NFSA.
+Pat kindly answered a Q&A giving us a personal insight into her career.

 What qualities did you admire in Ken G Hall?